aegiacometti/netconf-backup-gogs/README.md

 # Simple Git GUI network configuration backup with alerts for Cisco IOS, NxOS, ASA, Arista and F5

-Complete network backup setup with Ansible, Python3, Gogs (local GitHub GUI), and alerts via Slack and/or eMail.
+Complete network backup setup with Ansible, Python3, Gogs (local GitHub like GUI), and alerts via Slack and/or eMail.

 - The master Playbook ``netconfig-backup.yml`` imports the Playbooks to do everything.

-- Each Playbook store the configuration files locally and optionally on GitHub. *(check Optional Setup)*
+- Each Playbook store the configuration files locally and optionally on Gogs. *(check Optional Setup)*

 Check the short video<br/>
 [![Check the short video](https://img.youtube.com/vi/_ncRyy5Spqk/0.jpg)](https://www.youtube.com/watch?v=_ncRyy5Spqk)